Yvonne202202/Coding-2-Final-Project/README.md

 In this project, I combined OpenFrameworks and Arduino to control the image and sound through an ultrasonic sensor.
 In the part of sound, I used ofxMaxim library and combined the sound and signal processing techniques learned last semester.
 For the visual part, I generate two balls using class inheritance.

 ## Sound Part
-* Maximilian library is used.
+* ofxMaxim library is used.
 * Three maxiSample objects are created using the Maximilian library, which are beat, loop, and chord.
 ```
   audio.loadSample('loop.wav',loop);